xavdid/website/posts/12-languages-in-12-months/index.md

 As for what's next, I think it's learning a lot more Rust.
 Its importance in the developer tooling landscape is evident at this point and I want to make sure I can read and contribute to the things I rely on.

-I don't have an actual deliverable in mind, but I've got the whole [Rust book](https://doc.rust-lang.org/book/) to read, a [Rust for JS devs course](https://rustforjs.dev/) I expensed one year, and many fights with the compiler ahead.
+I don't have an actual deliverable in mind, but I've got the whole [Rust book](https://doc.rust-lang.org/book/) to read, a [Rust for JS devs course](https://rustforjs.dev/) I expensed one year, and an entire Exercism track to complete.
 I'd like to contribute to at least one open source project (probably [Just](https://github.com/casey/just), a new favorite of mine), but we'll see where the year takes me.

 Until then, happy holidays and have a good rest of your 2023!